 VI.

-SALES OF GAS BY MARKETER TO PRINCIPAL
+ADDITIONAL SALES OF GAS BY MARKETER TO PRINCIPAL

-From time to time the Parties may agree to a sale of Gas by Marketer to Principal.
-Any Gas sale transaction may be effectuated in an electronic data transmission or recorded telephone conversation with the offer and acceptance constituting the agreement of the parties.
+From time to time the Parties may agree to additional incremental sales of Gas by Marketer to Principal.
+Any such Gas sale transaction may be effectuated in an electronic data transmission or recorded telephone conversation with the offer and acceptance constituting the agreement of the parties.
 The Parties shall be legally bound from the time they so agree to transaction terms and may each rely thereon.
 Marketer (Seller) shall send an Exhibit “A” to Principal (Buyer) setting forth the quantity of Gas to be sold, price, duration of sale, Class of Service, and Point(s) of Delivery.
 If Principal does not agree that the terms set out in Exhibit “A”, accurately describe the agreement of the Parties, it shall send notice in writing to Marketer setting forth its disagreement prior to commencement of delivery of Gas if possible.
 If the Principal is in agreement with the Exhibit “A” Principal shall execute and return a copy of Exhibit “A” to Marketer within five days of receipt of such Exhibit “A” from Marketer.
 Notwithstanding the foregoing, Marketer shall purchase Gas, without prior authorization from Principal, on a daily basis to adjust for load imbalances.
 Principal shall be promptly notified of such purchases.

 If there is a difference between the terms of a sale in an Exhibit “A” and the terms of a sale contained in this Agreement, the terms contained in the Exhibit “A” shall govern, provided however, Marketer shall inform Principal in writing of such difference between terms.